Karyn Hay: Author

-Her third novel, Winged Helmet, White Horse was published in New Zealand in 2018 with the NZ Listener calling Hay "a smart, gutsy writer ... it’s impossible to read this book without hearing her trademark vocal delivery.
+Her third novel, Winged Helmet, White Horse was published in New Zealand in 2018 with the NZ Listener calling Hay "a smart, gutsy writer... it’s impossible to read this book without hearing her trademark vocal delivery.
 She isn’t afraid of flawed characters or loose ends, and throws in plot twists you won’t see coming.
 Good at witty dialogue, she also takes a few comic and barbed pokes at middle-class life and the literary world".

-In Spring 2018, she was a resident at the Michael King Writers' Centre.
+In Spring 2018, she was a resident at the Michael King Writers Centre.
+Her short stories have appeared in a number of anthologies.

 Honours and awards

 In the 2020 New Year Honours, Hay was appointed an Officer of the New Zealand Order of Merit, for services to broadcasting and the music industry.

 She was awarded a Taite Music Prize, the Independent Spirit Award, in 2022 for her TV and radio work since the 1980s.